Simona Levi

 Simona Levi is a theatre director, playwright, activist, technopolitical strategist, cultural manager and curator, and lecturer.
 Born in Italy and with Spanish nationality, she has been living in Barcelona, Spain, since 1990.
 She is an activist in the field of freedom of expression and information, digital rights, the free flow of culture and knowledge, strategic use of digital tools for collective action, institutional accountability, protection of whistleblowers and the fight against corruption and disinformation.
 She has also participated in movements in defence of the right to housing and use of public space.

 She is one of the founders of Xnet, the Free Culture Forum, the anticorruption movement 15MpaRato, and the Citizens Group against Corruption at both Catalan and Spanish levels.
+Simona Levi leads the Plan for the Democratic Digitalisation of Education at Xnet (since 2019), a project aimed at replacing proprietary tools from major tech corporations in educational centers.
+As a result of this work, in 2021 the Office of Publications of the European Union published the report Proposal for a Sovereign and Democratic Digitalisation of Europe at the request of the President of the European Parliament, David Sassoli.
+The Spanish-language version of this plan, titled Digitalización democrática.
+Soberanía digital para las personas, was released in September 2024 by Raig Verd (Colección Ciclogènesi).